 How Manga Can Change the World: Captain Tsubasa in Conversation

-The panel features leading manga editor SUZUKI Haruhiko, and is facilitated by Simon WRIGHT, Director – Programming, Japan House London.
+The panel features leading manga editor SUZUKI Haruhiko, and is facilitated by Simon Wright, Director - Programming, Japan House London.
 This event is part of a manga season celebrating the Citi exhibition Manga at the British Museum.
-Find out more and book tickets here.

 About 'Captain Tsubasa'

 Originally created in 1981, ‘Captain Tsubasa’ is the best-known work of manga artist Takahashi Yoichi, who was inspired to produce a football-themed manga by the FIFA World Cup 1978 in Argentina.The stories revolve around a 11-year old Tsubasa Oozora's love for football and an aspiration to win the World Cup for Japan.
 With some characters in the series being inspired by real-life players from J.League (Japan Professional Football League) and from around the globe, 'Captain Tsubasa' quickly became one of the best-selling manga series in Japan.